Jimmie Lou Fisher: 2006 Democratic Attorney General primary

 In 2006 Fisher signed on as Campaign Chairwoman for State Representative Dustin McDaniel of Jonesboro, who recently won an incredibly close race against North Little Rock City Attorney Paul Suskie for the Democratic nomination for Attorney General.
 This was thought by many political experts to be the biggest boost to McDaniel's campaign, even bigger than the endorsements of dozens of former presidents of the Arkansas State Bar Association, signifying Fisher's prominence among Democrats in the state.

-2006 hospitalization

-Fisher was checked into St. Vincent Infirmary Medical Center in Little Rock on the morning of April 12, 2006.
-She apparently suffered a "mini-stroke" similar to one U.S. Senate Majority Leader Harry Reid had a few months before.
-She first noticed something odd while preparing breakfast that morning.
-She immediately called her sister, who drove her to a family doctor.
-He went on to send her straight the emergency room.
-Later it was determined that it was not progressing, and that she was stable.
-Those around her have said that she was positive as always, and appeared to be doing just fine.
+Health and death

+On April 12, 2006, Fisher was hospitalized in Little Rock for an apparent transient ischemic attack, or "mini-stroke".
 Doctors kept her in the hospital for almost a month and a half to keep her under observation, and perform tests.
 She was later released after she cleared all the tests, and they noted no further symptoms or complications.

-Personal life

 Fisher died at a hospital in Paragould, Arkansas on July 11, 2022, at the age of 80.